 IEHP has developed a number of Quality Improvement Initiatives to improve quality of care, access and service, Member and Provider satisfaction, and patient safety.
-IEHP assesses the performance of these studies against established thresholds and/or benchmarks.
+IEHP assesses the performance of these Performance Improvement Projects, CAHPS®, Network Adequacy validation, Encounter Data validation and focused studies against established thresholds and/or benchmarks.
+All of these studies are included in the Quality Management Annual Evaluation.